 Even the largest jewelry insurance underwriter writes: “The most reliable diamond certificates (also called diamond reports) come from the Gemological Institute of America (GIA) and the American Gem Society (AGS).
 These are the most respected labs, known for their accuracy and professionalism.
 These reports are not appraisals and do not carry valuations.
 Certificates from any other sources are often questionable and should not be relied upon by insurers.”

 Likewise, Dateline raised serious questions about IGI’s integrity in 2005 as pertains to their appraisal values.

 We recommend only buying a GIA or AGS certified diamond.
 Only purchase from reputable vendors that sell diamonds certified by these labs (such as Blue Nile & Brian Gavin Diamonds.
 James Allen does sell IGI certified diamonds as well, but we never recommend those.)
 The point of buying a diamond with an independent certificate is to get peace of mind that the diamond is the quality they claim.
-We feel that an IGI certificate does not deliver that.
+We feel that an IGI certificates do not deliver that.

 The IGI started out as the blue color workhorse of the diamond business.

 They were the most popular gem lab for the major jewelry chains in the US and Canada (Kay, Zales, etc.)